Wizards on Deck with Hannah Montana

 "Wizards on Deck with Hannah Montana" is a trilogy of crossover episodes between three Disney Channel original sitcoms which premiered in the United States on July 17, 2009.
 The crossover spanned across episodes of Wizards of Waverly Place, The Suite Life on Deck, and Hannah Montana.
 In the crossover, Max, Justin and Alex Russo join regulars from The Suite Life on Deck aboard the SS Tipton, and Cody Martin attempts to retrieve tickets for a Hannah Montana concert in Hawaii, while Miley Stewart, en route to the concert on the SS Tipton, loses her mother's lucky anklet – triggering a streak of bad luck.
+This TV Movie is the sequel to That's So Suite Life of Hannah Montana.

 Release

 The broadcast was watched by 9.3 million viewers, becoming the highest-rated program of the night on both broadcast and specialty television.
 The show aired in the United Kingdom on October 2, 2009, as part of Disney Channel's "big five Friday" at 6.30pm.
 The crossover premiered on Disney Channel Middle East on December 6, 2009, as part of the Christmas special and was watched by 400,000 viewers.
 It premiered in Disney Channel Latin America on February 12, 2010, as part of "February on Board."